askonube/IR-Data-Exfiltration/README.md

 ### Scenario:

-An employee named John Doe, working in a sensitive department, recently got put on a performance improvement plan (PIP).
-After John threw a fit, management has raised concerns that John may be planning to steal proprietary information and then quit the company.
+John works in a department that deals with critical and sensitive information.
+Management has decided to place him on the performance improvement plan for unspecified reasons.
+John reacted unfavourably and has caused concern amongst the management team.
+They are now concerned that he may be a threat to the organisation by potentially stealing any crucial information and eventually leaving the company.

 ### Hypothesis: